 Restrictions on entry into Switzerland

-The Federal Office of Public Health (FOPH) has drawn up recommendations for travellers and a list of regions presenting a risk, which it updates regularly.
-Since 29.10.2020, the Kingdom of Morocco is no longer on this list.
-Travelers entering Switzerland from Morocco should no longer go into quarantine.
-This list is subject to change by the Federal Council and should be consulted before each trip.
-It is available here.
+The Federal Office of Public Health (FOPH) has drawn up a list of regions and countries at risk, which it updates regularly.
+People coming from Morocco do not currently have to go through quarantine.
+This list can be modified by the Federal Council and must be consulted before each trip.

 Information on the situation in Morocco